postmanlabs/labs-docs/v6/postman/mock_servers/setting_up_mock.md

 **Private mock servers**

-Private mock servers require users to add a Postman API key in the request header. ("x-api-key":"<your postman API key>").
+Private mock servers require users to add a Postman API key in the request header. '"x-api-key":"<your postman API key>"'

 If you create a private mock server, Postman Pro and Enterprise users can share the underlying collection with the team or specific team members, and provide permissions to edit or view.

 If you are a paid user, your team members can use their Postman API keys to consume the mock.
 Team members can use the mock if they have permissions to access the underlying collection.